EmanEltahlawy/basic-computer-control-unit/README.md

-# Basic Computer Control Unit — Team 36
+# Basic Computer Control Unit

 A custom hardwired control unit built in Logisim, extending a Mano-architecture "basic computer" to execute a specific instruction subset — including two custom instructions added on top of the standard set.